ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/prerequisite.md

 In this Learning Path, you will use [Zilliz Cloud](https://zilliz.com/cloud) for your vector storage, which is a fully managed Milvus vector database.
 Zilliz Cloud is available on major cloud computing service providers; for example, AWS, GCP, and Azure.

-Specifically, you will use Zilliz Cloud deployed on AWS with Arm-based servers.
-For the LLM, you will use the Llama-3.1-8B model running on an AWS Arm-based server using `llama.cpp`.
+Here, you will use Zilliz Cloud deployed on AWS with an Arm-based server.
+For the LLM, you will use the Llama-3.1-8B model also running on an AWS Arm-based server, but using `llama.cpp`.

 ## Install dependencies